 But if they don't, Trump keeps saying this indefensible stuff, then Alex is boxing himself into a position where he has to make excuses for that indefensible stuff Trump is saying.

-I look at that and I look at the 96% drop in smuggling across the border.
+I look at that and I look at a 96 percent drop in in smuggling across the border, they basically cut it off.

 I mean, these federal agents are not sitting around playing ping pong or eating donuts.

-And because Trump has told them through their bosses, you got quotas, you do it, or you're fired.
+And because Trump has told them through their bosses, you got quotas, you do it or you're fired.

 So, I mean, you watch these raids.